Gallo (winery): History

-The two brothers started the winery in the fall of 1933, following the repeal of Prohibition.
-Ernest and Julio were competing against larger, more established, and better financed companies, including more than 800 wine companies established in California in the first few years after the repeal of Prohibition.
-Their starting capital was less than $6,000 ($140,494 inflation-adjusted to 2024), with $5,000 of that borrowed by Ernest from his mother-in-law, Teresa Franzia.
-The brothers learned the craft of commercial winemaking by reading old, pre-Prohibition pamphlets published by the University of California which they retrieved from the basement of the Modesto Public Library.
-Julio was focused on the production of wine, and Ernest on its sale.
-They had just one tractor, and would run it permanently on 12/12 hour shifts.
-In the first year of activity, the brothers produced 177,000 gallons of wine.
-An E. & J. Gallo Winery early brand was Cream of California for wine and brandy.
+The winery was established in the fall of 1933, following the repeal of Prohibition.
+The Gallos' starting capital was less than $6,000 ($152,240 in 2026), with $5,000 borrowed by Ernest from his mother-in-law, Teresa Franzia.
+The brothers studied commercial oenology by reading pre-Prohibition pamphlets published by the University of California, which they retrieved from the basement of the Modesto Public Library.
+Julio focused on the production of wine, and Ernest on its sale.
+Early operations utilized a single tractor operated on consecutive 12-hour shifts.
+In their first year of activity, the brothers produced 177,000 gallons of wine.

-In 1957, E & J Gallo launched the fortified cheap white wine Thunderbird.
-In 1962, E & J Gallo launched the one gallon finger-ringed jug of cheap wine, Red Mountain, later Carlo Rossi Red Mountain, named after a winery above Oakdale that closed during Prohibition.
-Later, the US market began to move away from cheap wines.
-Ernest and Julio were the first to introduce brand management and modern merchandising to the wine industry, and led the way in bringing new products to store shelves.
-They were first in breakthrough quality initiatives such as long-term grower contracts for varietal grapes and grape research programs.
-They were also first to establish a truly significant foreign sales and marketing force to export California wines overseas.
-They pioneered wine advertising on television and launched many wine advertising campaigns.
-(One of these helped to popularize "Hymne", composed and performed by Vangelis, by featuring it as background music in some of its television commercials.)
-The company's 1960s ads were focused on associating their US-made wines with Europe's fine wine regions.
-In 1983, for the first time, the company put a vintage date on one of its wines, the 1978 Sonoma Cabernet Sauvignon.
+In 1957, Gallo began selling a fortified white wine called Thunderbird.
+In 1962, the company launched the one-gallon finger-ringed jug of wine, Red Mountain, which was later marketed under the Carlo Rossi brand, named after a winery above Oakdale that had closed during Prohibition.
+As the US wine market gradually shifted away from lower-cost wines, Ernest and Julio introduced modern brand-management practices into the wine industry, and established long-term grower contracts for varietal grapes, as well as grape research programs.
+Additionally, the company built a foreign sales and marketing operation to export California wines.
+Gallo's 1960s advertisements were designed to associate their US-made wines with Europe's fine wine regions.